WTF Is a Mortgage?

 Other Key Mortgage and Home-Buying Terms to Know

 One of the most interesting aspects of the mortgage payment schedule is its structure.
 With amortization in the mortgage’s early years, interest makes up a bigger part of each monthly payment (front-loading).
-But as the years go by, the principal becomes a large portion of the monthly payment.
+But as the years go by, the principal becomes a larger portion of the monthly payment.